leldr/Nvidia-Parakeet-FastAPI-Server/README.md

   -F "chunk_s=20.0" \
   -F "overlap_s=1.0"
 ```
->  **Note**: if testing docker container endpoint using default port 8007, make sure to specify 8007 instead of 8000
+>  **Note**: If you’re testing the Docker container endpoint on its default port (8007), be sure to use port 8007 instead of 8000 when executing this cURL command.

 **Parameters**